CyrusGGOE/cyswiki/README.md

-# cyswiki
+# Welcome

-These are where all my docs and guides lay.
-To access them, go to the Wiki page.
+Welcome to github page!
+This is where il be putting my stuff.
+But mainly my wikis.

+You can access them by clicking on Wiki on the top or by clicking [Here.](google.com)